spatialos/gdk-for-unity/docs/modules/mobile/cloud-deploy.md

 ### Unity Editor or Unity Remote

 1. In your Unity Editor, open the scene that contains your mobile client-worker.
-1. Navigate to your mobile client-worker GameObject and ensure the `ShouldConnectLocally` checkbox is **not** checked in the script’s drop-down window of the Inspector window.
+1. Navigate to your mobile client-worker GameObject and ensure the **Should Connect Locally** checkbox is **not** checked in the script’s drop-down window of the Inspector window.
 1. (Optional) If you want to use Unity Remote, open the Unity Remote app on your Android device that is connected to your development machine.
 1. Click the Play button.